BasselSi/JavaScript-Project/README.md

 ## Security Notes

 - All sensitive actions require authentication via a secure session cookie.
-- Premium status and user deletion are only possible for the logged-in user.
+- Premium status, notes, and user deletion are only possible for the logged-in user.
+- Notes are only accessible to their owner.
 - Never expose secrets or sensitive data in the UI or codebase.